jannik-reaZn/afterwork-coding/README.md

 ## Pull

 1. Click on the `Source Control` icon in the left panel
-2. In the section `Source Contro` click the three dots
+2. In the section `Source Control` click the three dots
 3. Select `pull`

 Alternatively run `git pull` in the terminal.